 The Spring Resort & Day Spa

-For a more intimate experience, the 12-room The Spring Resort & Day Spa, has also earned a number of awards, including Spa Finder’s Reader’s Choice Award for “Top 10 Worldwide Best for Mineral Springs.”
+For a more intimate experience, the 13-room The Spring Resort & Day Spa, has also earned a number of awards, including Spa Magazine’s Readers’ Choice Awards for “Favorite Mineral Springs Spa.”
 Splurge a little and stay in the 1,100-square-foot Desert View Villa.
+Book a stay and get the chance to experience relaxation and privacy on a whole new level, with private outdoor tubs and more.
 Set slightly apart from the rest of the resort for maximum privacy, the villa features unparalleled views of Mt.
 San Gorgonio.

 El Morocco Inn & Spa